-4.2.
+5.2.
 Walkthrough of CABA-based Compression

-We show the detailed operation of CABA-based compression and decompression mechanisms in Figure 6.
-We assume a baseline GPU architecture with three levels in the memory hierarchy - two levels of caches (private L1s and a shared L2) and the main memory.
+We show the detailed operation of CABA-based compression and decompression mechanisms in Figure 7.
+We assume a baseline GPU architecture with three levels in the memory hierarchy - two levels of caches (private L1s and a shared L2) and main memory.
 Different levels can potentially store compressed data.
 In this section and in our evaluations, we assume that only the L2 cache and main memory contain compressed data.
-Note that there is no capacity benefit in the baseline mechanism as compressed cache lines still occupy the full uncompressed slot, i.e., we only evaluate the bandwidthsaving benefits of compression in GPUs.
+Note that there is no capacity benefit in the baseline mechanism as compressed cache lines still occupy the full uncompressed slot, i.e., we only evaluate the bandwidth-saving benefits of compression in GPUs.

-4.2.1.
+5.2.1.
 The Decompression Mechanism.
 Load instructions that access global memory data in the compressed form trigger the appropriate assist warp to decompress the data before it is used.
 The subroutines to decompress data are stored in the Assist Warp Store (AWS).
 The AWS is indexed by the compression encoding at the head of the cache line and by a bit indicating whether the instruction is a load (decompression is required) or a store (compression is required).
 Each decompression assist warp is given high priority and, hence, stalls the progress of its parent warp until it completes its execution.
+This ensures that the parent warp correctly gets the decompressed value.